agarrharr/ozPop.github.io/_posts/2016-08-04-cozy-with-pry.md

 #### What is a context?

-I found it helpful to think of context as visibility of entities, entities being a variable, method, class or file.
-In Prys' case, it is usually variables and methods.
+I found it helpful to think of context as visibility of **"entities"**, entities being a method, class, object, scope or file.
+In Prys' case, it is usually objects.

 When you start Pry from the terminal or outside the scope of a class in any given file, Pry will start in default context.
 The default context is known as `main`.